f-squirrel/fext/README.md

 ## Caveats

-* Function Extractor expects to receive a valid C/C++ code as an input
+* Function Extractor expects to receive valid C/C++ code as input
-* Highly recommended to run it only for already commited code
+* Highly recommended to run it only for commited code
-* The tool does not support any special formatting, if needed run clang-tidy over the changed/created files
+* The tool does not offer custom formatting.
+If needed, [clang-format](https://clang.llvm.org/docs/ClangFormat.html) can be used.